UPDATE 2: Updated information can be found at The complete guide to Bluebird, REDcard, Serve, and SoftServe.

 I’ve written about this dilemma several times before:

-In my latest post on the subject I mentioned that I was thinking of switching to Serve because Serve cards qualify for Amex Sync promotions, and because it was possible to reload Serve cards for free at CVS.
+In my latest post on the subject I mentioned that I was thinking of switching to Serve because Serve cards qualify for Amex Sync promotions (Bluebird now qualifies as well), and because it was possible to reload Serve cards for free at CVS.
 So, in March, I switched to Serve (after fully loading and unloading my Bluebird account).

 That was all fine and good until CVS went cash-only.
 Now its no longer possible to pay with a credit card at CVS for Vanilla Reload cards (to reload Serve or Bluebird from home) or swipe reloads at the register.
 So, with one of the main benefits of Serve gone, which is now best?